All areas of the U.S. Botanic Garden gardens have reopened.

 Welcome to the U.S. Botanic Garden!

 The U.S. Botanic Garden is a living plant museum.
-We invite you to return again and again to watch us grow and see our ever-changing exhibits.
+We invite you to return again and again to watch the Garden grow and change through the seasons and explore our ever-changing exhibits.
+Learn about the many areas of the Garden you can visit, and we hope you'll join us for an educational program!

 Admission to the U.S. Botanic Garden is free.